Echocardiogram

 An echocardiogram is done to get more information about your heart’s pumping strength, the condition of the valves and the blood flow to the heart’s cavities.
 It can be carried out in several different ways:

-- Transthoracic echocardiogram – the transducer is placed on your chest, emitting ultrasound waves which will give a real time picture of your heart.
+- Transthoracic echocardiogram – the transducer is placed on your chest, emitting ultrasound waves which will give a real time picture of your heart

-- Transesophageal echocardiogram – it is done by endoscopy and it can identify conditions that are otherwise hard to diagnose, such as complex valvular defects, rare congenital malformations or conditions of the thoracic aorta.
+- Transesophageal echocardiogram – it is done by endoscopy and it can identify conditions that are otherwise hard to diagnose, such as complex valvular defects, rare congenital malformations or conditions of the thoracic aorta

-- Three-dimensional echocardiography – enables detailed anatomical assessment of the heart.
+- Three-dimensional echocardiography – enables detailed anatomical assessment of the heart

-You may have to do an echocardiogram if:
+You may require an echocardiogram if:

 - You’ve had a heart attack